The Center for Global Awareness Approach

 1. A Holistic Approach: Seeing the Big Picture

+Holistic means looking at something as a whole rather than focusing only on individual parts.
 A holistic approach considers how different elements are connected and how they influence one another.
-Instead of looking at things in isolation, it tries to understand the bigger picture, including the relationships and the broader context.
+Instead of examining things in isolation, it seeks to understand the bigger picture—the relationships, patterns, and broader context that shape what we see.

 “Holistic” refers to the full range of relationships among a system’s cultural traits and how the functioning of each part helps sustain the whole.
-In the context of history and the social sciences, a holistic approach considers how a society’s cultural traits interact with, reinforce, and support one another.
+In the context of history and the social sciences, a holistic approach examines how a society’s cultural traits interact with, reinforce, and support one another.
 These traits include politics, economics, technology, culture, religion, values, and the treatment of the environment.
 A change in any one trait creates a ripple effect that influences all the others.

 A Holistic Approach, For Example:

-In addressing an issue such as climate change, it is essential to view it not in isolation but within the context of a complex system that includes the economy, political structures, prevailing worldviews, technological developments, religious influences, and other interrelated factors.
+When addressing an issue such as climate change, it is essential to view it not in isolation but within the context of a complex system that includes the economy, political structures, prevailing worldviews, technological developments, religious influences, and other interrelated factors.

 A holistic approach: